 Reservations are required for visits by school groups participating in ranger-led activities.
 Program availability depends on staffing levels and previously scheduled groups.
-Spring trips should be scheduled as early as possible.
+Spring and fall trips should be scheduled as early as possible.
 Please contact the park rangers at (301) 432-5124 for reservations or for more information about your visit or you can email us.

 Educational groups may request a waiver of the park entrance fees if they are making an educational visit to the battlefield.
 Information about receiving an academic fee waiver for your group.

 The Civil War Trust's Field Trip Fund provides funding and assistance to teachers who are planning field trips to Civil War battlefields or related historic sites.
 For more information, please visit: http://www.civilwar.org/education/teachers/field-trip-fund/field-trip-fund.html?referrer=https://www.google.com/.

 Fourth grade teachers, your students can see America’s natural wonders and historic sites for free.
 Your students and their families can get free access to hundreds of parks, lands, and waters for an entire year.
 Visit Every Kid in a Park for more information.

 Important: When making your field trip reservation, please let us know if you would like the for your students to receive their passes on the day of their visit.
 Make sure to complete the paperwork to receive the passes and bring it with you on the day of your visit.